 “HR is an everyday, ongoing process,” Jacobs said in the article.
 “You certainly want to try to save money when you buy new capital equipment, for example, but that is a one-off purchase.
 When you can bring about improvements to HR, you will likely realize more savings over time.”

 Jacobs explained that all decisions that impact employees should be rooted in an understanding of employment law compliance, and suggested that some of the most appropriate, effective ways to save money are often less obvious.
-He said when making choices about different HR services, ASCs would be wise to do their due diligence or even consider bringing in outside expertise for assistance.
+He said when making HR decisions, ASCs would be wise to do their due diligence or even consider bringing in outside expertise for assistance.

 “If you are considering offering a 401(k)-retirement plan, research your options,” he counseled.
 “An HR practitioner schooled in benefits and retirement plans should be able to get a good product that delivers solid, long-term returns.”